AguaClara/Textbook/Filtration/Filtration_Design_Solution.rst

 Our next overall goal is to determine the ratio of water wasted in a Stacked Rapid Sand (StaRS) Filter to water treated in a StaRS.
 Given that the backwash water that ends up above the filter bed never returns to the filter it isn’t necessary to completely clear the water above the filter bed during a backwash cycle.
 Therefore we anticipate that backwash can be ended after approximately 3 expanded bed residence times.
 In addition it takes about 1 minute to initiate backwash by lowering the water level above the filter bed.

-9)
-~~

-To start, estimate the time between beginning backwash and finishing the cleaning of the bed.
+**9) Estimate the time** between beginning backwash and finishing the cleaning of the bed.

 .. code:: python